[ << ] [ >> ] [Top] [Contents] [Index] [ ? ]

 -nocode

 Suppresses the output of UI code.
-This can be handy if the UI code is not generated interactively, but rather generated by the make process using fdesign -convert.
+Sometimes useful if the UI code is not to be generated interactively, but rather generated by the make process using "fdesign -convert".

 -I header

 Changes the output include file from <forms.h> to header.
-Useful on systems where `forms.h' is renamed to something else or you need application specific constants/defines for the UI to function.
-In the later case, header may simply contain
+Per default, the header file name will be enclosed in angle brackets ('<' and '>') unless the name of the include file specified is already enclosed in double quote ('"').
+Useful on systems where `forms.h' is renamed to something else or if you need an application header file with e.g., definitions of constants/defines for the UI that itself includes the forms.h file.

 -main